praveenyadav18/praveenyadav18/README.md

 - 👋 Hi, I’m @praveenyadav18
 - 👀 I’m a DevOps enthusiast and interested to learn its solutions
-- 🌱 I’m currently learning basics
-- 💞️ I’m looking to collaborate on AWS, Cloud solutions.
+- 💞️ I’m looking to collaborate on AWS, Cloud solutions, etc
 - 📫 You can reach me at https://www.linkedin.com/in/praveenyadav18/

 <!---